nicksteffens/nicksteffens/README.md

 ### Oh hey bud 👋

 - 🔭 I’m currently working on a design system and other frontend infrastructure @movableink.
-- 🌱 I’m currently learning about SvelteJS.
+- 🌱 I’m currently a digital nomad and work on New York time.
 - 💬 Ask me about
   - Metal
   - Snowboarding